Francis-T/mmda-trafficdata-indexer/README.md

   <ul>+ Current Traffic Data File (Indexer-generated, once every 15 mins): http://54.251.186.10:8090/mmda_traffic.txt</ul>
   <ul>+ Historical Data File (Aggregator-generated, once every day): http://54.251.186.10:8090/TrafficData.hist</ul>
 </ul>
 <ul>...Deploy your own!
-Simply clone the repository, build it using Eclipse, and then generate a runnable JAR.</ul>
+Simply clone the repository, build it using your choice of Java environment, and then generate a runnable JAR.</ul>
 </p>
 <h5>Can I use this code?
 Can I modify it?
 Are there any licensing issues I should know about?</h5>
 <p>